VallejosGroup/landmarkR/README.md

 failure, or a prisoner reoffending.
 Whilst classic survival methods assume model covariates are static, it is often the case that longitudinal data related to the outcome of interest are collected.
-Two main forms of survival analysis incorporating time-dependent covariates exist, joint models and landmarking.
+Two main forms of survival analysis incorporating time-dependent covariates exist, joint models and landmarking [^1].
 This package focuses on the latter.

 For a set of landmark times, a survival model is fitted up to specified horizon times.
 At landmark times, any time-dependent covariates must be summarised.
 Most commonly, the last observation carried forward (LOCF) approach is used.
-However, a more modern approach is to instead fit a linear mixed effects model which accounts for observations being measured with error.
+However, a more modern approach is to instead fit a linear mixed effects model which accounts for observations being measured with error [^2].
 However, any method which summarises longitudinal observations can be used.
 Moreover, whilst landmarking methods typically reply on Cox proportional hazards models, nearly any survival model can also be used.

 Whilst packages already exist which implement landmarking, these packages implement specific longitudinal and survival models.
-The aim of `landmarkR` is to support a wide array of longitudinal and survival sub-models whilst using a modular system which permits others incorporating their own models.
+The aim of `landmarkR` is to support a wide array of longitudinal and survival sub-models whilst providing a modular system which allows others to incorporate their own models.

 ## Installation